Everyone wonders what happens after death at some point in their life.

 Vedic writings describe in detail the unlimited names, activities,

-opulences, and associates of the Supreme Person.
-Krishna
+opulence, and associates of the Supreme Person.
+Krishna ("all-attractive")

 are interested more in His supreme, transcendental personality than in His greatness.